 + PRO: Non-hierarchical and equal society

-Most of Stockholm's – and Sweden's – workplaces, organisations, political groups, and the like, are decidedly non-hierarchical.
+Most of Stockholm’s – and Sweden’s – workplaces, organisations, political groups, and the like are decidedly non-hierarchical.
 It’s important to Swedes that everyone from the secretary to the CEO has a voice and is treated equally.
-Upper management doesn’t tend to get a great deal more benefits than anyone else in a company.
-This may feel unusual to some expats, but it makes for a society where many are comfortable in their workplace and can approach anyone without much bureaucracy.
+Upper management typically doesn’t get many more benefits than anyone else in a company.
+This may feel unusual if you come from a country with a different culture, but it makes for a society where many are comfortable in their workplace and can approach anyone without much bureaucracy.

 – CON: Reserved culture

-Learning the language is another major factor in making friends in the country.
-Stockholmers respond well to expats who are friendly, open and interested in them, but who don’t come across as too loud or opinionated.
+Learning Swedish is very helpful for making friends.
+Stockholmers appreciate expats who are friendly, open, and interested in them.
+Just try not to come off as too loud or opinionated.

 Cost of living in Stockholm